 The Athletics and Wellness office is an integral component of Worcester State University's efforts to provide a high-quality, affordable education and supportive environment that promotes the total development of the student.
-A brand new, state-of-the-art, 100,000 square foot Wellness and Recreation Center will be opening in the fall of 2016.
-This building will provide our students robust intramural and recreational opportunities, while our student-athletes will compete in some of the nicest indoor facilities on the east coast.
+A brand new, state-of-the-art, 101,000 square foot Wellness Center opened in August of 2017.
+This building provides our students robust intramural and recreational opportunities, while our student-athletes compete in some of the nicest indoor facilities in New England.
 Employment opportunities for students may also be available in the Wellness and Recreation Center.

 The Athletics and Wellness staff provides students with the opportunities to grow and learn through intercollegiate varsity athletics, intramurals, and wellness programs.
-Participation in these activities fosters physical, mental, leadership, and life skills development, while enhancing self-discipline and sportmanship qualities.
+Participation in these activities fosters physical, mental, leadership, and life skills development, while enhancing self-discipline and sportsmanship qualities.

-Worcester State University is a Division III member of the National Collegiate Athletic Association (NCAA), the Massachusetts State Collegiate Athletic Conference (MASCAC), the Eastern College Athletic Conference (ECAC), and a single sport affiliate of the Little East Conference and the Great Northeast Athletic Conference.
-The University sponsors the varsity sports of baseball, men's and women's basketball, men's and women's cross country, field hockey, football, men's golf, men's ice hockey, men's and women's soccer, softball, women's tennis, men's and women's indoor and outdoor track and field, women's volleyball, women's lacrosse and a dance team.
+Worcester State University is a Division III member of the National Collegiate Athletic Association (NCAA) and a proud member of the Massachusetts State Collegiate Athletic Conference (MASCAC).
+The Lancers also compete as affiliate members in select sports in the Little East Conference (LEC) and the Great Northeast Athletic Conference (GNAC).
+The University sponsors the varsity sports of baseball, men's and women's basketball, men's and women's cross country, field hockey, football, men's golf, men's ice hockey, men's and women's soccer, softball, women's tennis, men's and women's indoor and outdoor track and field, women's volleyball and women's lacrosse.

-For those students interested in competing on a less formal level, Worcester offers an intramural sports program in such sports as football, basketball, street hockey, softball, soccer and volleyball.
-Any student who wishes to participate in intramural sports, regardless of ability or past experience is urged to do so.
+For those students interested in competing on a less formal level, Worcester State offers an intramural sports program in such sports as football, basketball, street hockey, dodgeball, softball, soccer and volleyball.
+Any student who wishes to participate in intramural sports, regardless of ability or past experience, is urged to do so.